Easy Foldable Creations

-Create a cute and functional candy box using this simple origami technique.
+Create a cute and functional origami candy box using simple folds with origami!

 Perfect for storing sweets, small trinkets, or keeping your desk tidy, this DIY craft is versatile and easy to personalize.